 Rent the commercial property you invest in

 The majority of commercial properties purchased through an SMSF are then leased back to a business operated by an SMSF member.
-SMSF funds can invest 100% of its money in commercial real estate if a member of the fund runs a business through that fund.
+SMSF funds can invest 100% of its money in commercial real estate if a member of the fund runs a business.

 An SMSF can also borrow to purchase a commercial property.
 This is only available to SMSF funds – you can’t buy a residential property and occupy it or rent it out to a relative, so this option is great if you are looking to run a business.